LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

-However, as many studies have pointed out, this type of approach still has many limitations. \cite{wang2023large} note that when using ChatGPT and GPT-4 for pairwise comparisons, the order of the two texts can affect the evaluation results, which is known as position bias.
-To alleviate this issue, \cite{li2023split} propose a strategy of splitting, aligning, and then merging the two texts to be evaluated into the prompt.
-Also, LLM evaluators tend to favor longer, more verbose responses \cite{zheng2023judging} and responses generated by themselves \cite{liu-etal-2023-g}. \cite{wu2023style} show that compared to answers that are too short or grammatically incorrect, answers with factual errors are considered better by LLMs. \cite{liu2023evaluate} demonstrate through adversarial meta-evaluation that LLMs without references are not suitable for evaluating dialogue responses in closed-ended scenarios: they tend to score highly on responses that conflict with the facts in the dialogue history. \cite{zhang2024comprehensive} also present the robustness issues of LLMs in dialogue evaluation through adversarial perturbations. \cite{shen-etal-2023-large} indicate that LLM evaluators have a lower correlation with human assessments when scoring high-quality summaries.
-In addition, \cite{hada2023large} state that LLM-based evaluators have a bias towards high scores, especially in non-Latin languages like Chinese and Japanese.
+However, as many studies have pointed out, this type of approach still has many limitations. \citet{wang2023large} note that when using ChatGPT and GPT-4 for pairwise comparisons, the order of the two texts can affect the evaluation results, which is known as position bias.
+To alleviate this issue, \citet{li2023split} propose a strategy of splitting, aligning, and then merging the two texts to be evaluated into the prompt.
+Also, LLM evaluators tend to favor longer, more verbose responses \citep{zheng2023judging} and responses generated by themselves \citep{liu-etal-2023-g}. \citet{wu2023style} show that compared to answers that are too short or grammatically incorrect, answers with factual errors are considered better by LLMs. \citet{liu2023evaluate} demonstrate through adversarial meta-evaluation that LLMs without references are not suitable for evaluating dialogue responses in closed-ended scenarios: they tend to score highly on responses that conflict with the facts in the dialogue history. \citet{zhang2024comprehensive} also present the robustness issues of LLMs in dialogue evaluation through adversarial perturbations. \citet{shen-etal-2023-large} indicate that LLM evaluators have a lower correlation with human assessments when scoring high-quality summaries.
+In addition, \citet{hada2023large} state that LLM-based evaluators have a bias towards high scores, especially in non-Latin languages like Chinese and Japanese. \citet{DBLP:journals/corr/abs-2406-18403} find that the performance of LLM-based evaluators exhibits significant variance depending on the dataset, evaluation criteria, and whether the evaluated texts are human-generated.
 Beyond these shortcomings of performance, both ChatGPT and GPT-4 are proprietary models, and their opacity could lead to irreproducible evaluation results.